Jaimilit/Punk-Rock-Trivia/README.md

 The title of the trivia game always appears on the top of the screen.
 The start button I made big so the user cannot miss it.
+I have also dimmed the background image to make it easier for the user to see and use the start button.

 ![Start Page](/assets/images/start-page.jpg)